Table of Contents

 In this method, the patient’s own peritoneum functions as a membrane through which various substances in the blood like glucose, electrolytes, urea, smaller molecules and other active osmotic particles can be exchanged.

-A permanent tube is surgically introduced in the patient’s abdomen through which the exchange can be performed either every night in automatic peritoneal dialysis or all day in continuous ambulatory peritoneal dialysis.
+A permanent tube is surgically introduced into the patient’s abdomen through which the exchange can be performed either every night in automatic peritoneal dialysis or all day in continuous ambulatory peritoneal dialysis.
 It is a cheaper method of dialysis as the patient does not have to visit a dialysis unit periodically and the process can be performed at the patient’s home.

-The main complication of PD is infection due to an indwelling peritoneal catheter.
+The main complication of PD is an infection due to an indwelling peritoneal catheter.
 The disadvantage of PD is that it is less effective as compared to hemodialysis in removing wastes from the body.